 Wrongful death cases must be brought within a certain amount of time.
 Otherwise, the lawsuit is not valid, no matter how strong a case you have.
 The last day you have to file a wrongful death lawsuit is called the statute of limitations.
 In Florida, the wrongful death statute of limitations depends on the type of case you are filing.
 For example, the relevant statute in your case may be:

 - Florida Statutes § 95.11(4)(d): Most wrongful death cases are controlled by this statute.
 It states that lawsuits must be brought within two years of the date of death.

 - Florida Statutes § 95.11(4)(b): Medical malpractice cases fall under this statute.
 It states that you must bring the lawsuit within two years of when you knew or should have known of the wrongful conduct that caused the death.
-With few exceptions, you must start the case no more than four years from the date of the event.
+With few exceptions, you must start the case no more than two years from the date of the event.

 - Florida Statutes § 400.0236: Nursing home abuse cases follow the same rules as medical malpractice cases.
-You have two years from when you knew or should have known about the abuse, and no more than four years overall.
+You have two years from when you knew or should have known about the abuse, and no more than two years overall.